-While the manner in which health care reform will be implemented is unclear, aspects of it could increase competition, reduce or eliminate the need for health insurance agents or demand for private health insurance for individuals, families or small businesses, decrease the number of health insurance carriers offering the health insurance products we sell, cause health insurance carriers to apply more rigorous underwriting standards (until provisions in health care reform legislation limiting underwriting go into effect in 2014) or change the benefits and/or premiums for the products they sell and result in a reduction in the amount health insurance carriers pay for our services, any of which could materially harm our business, operating results and financial condition.
-For instance, the manner in which the federal government and the states implement health insurance exchanges and the process for receiving subsidies and cost sharing credits could substantially increase our competition and substantially reduce the number of individuals, families and small businesses that purchase insurance through us, which would materially harm our business, operating results and financial condition.
-In addition, the implementation of the medical loss ratio requirements may result in health insurance carriers reducing the commissions paid to us for the health insurance products we sell and could result in health insurance carriers determining to distribute their products in a manner different than they do today with less reliance upon health insurance agents, which would materially harm our business, operating results and financial condition.
-We believe that consumer anticipation of health care reform and confusion regarding its impact has already impacted demand for the health insurance products we sell and that consumers have deferred applying for health insurance until the substance of health care reform becomes more clear to them.
+The implementation of healthcare reform could increase competition; reduce or eliminate the need for health insurance agents or demand for private health insurance for individuals, families or small businesses; decrease the number of health insurance products that we sell as well as the number of health insurance carriers offering them; cause health insurance carriers to apply more rigorous underwriting standards (until provisions in health care reform legislation limiting underwriting go into effect in 2014) or change the benefits and/or premiums for the products they sell; or cause health insurance carriers to reduce the amount they pay for our services or change our relationship with them in other ways, any of which could materially harm our business, operating results and financial condition.
+For instance, the manner in which the federal government and the states implement health insurance exchanges and the process for receiving subsidies and cost-sharing credits could substantially increase our competition and substantially reduce the number of individuals, families and small businesses that purchase insurance through us, which would materially harm our business, operating results and financial condition.
+Various aspects of healthcare reform could cause health insurance carriers to determine to limit the type of health insurance products we sell and the geographies in which we sell them.
+For example, beginning in September 2010, insurance carriers determined not to offer child only health insurance plans.
+In addition, Healthcare Service Corporation, which operates under the Blue Cross and Blue Shield brand name in New Mexico, Oklahoma, Illinois and Texas, recently notified us of its decision to no longer sell health insurance products altogether, our business, operating results and financial condition would be materially harmed.

+We believe that consumer anticipation of health care reform and confusion regarding its impact has already impacted demand for the health insurance products we sell and that consumers have deferred applying for health insurance until the substance of health care reform becomes clearer to them.
 Should consumers continue to do so, our business, operating results and financial condition would be harmed.
 Speculation regarding the impact of health care reform or changes in the regulatory environment in which we operate also creates uncertainty that could lead to increased volatility and a reduction in our stock price.